ThusharaX/simple-spam-bot/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Legal Notice:
+This tool is provided for educational use only.
+If you engage in any illegal activity, the author does not take any responsibility for it.
+By using this tool, you agree with these terms.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)